snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

   -H "api_key: your_api_key"
 {% endhighlight %}

-Or, let us say you want to compare your schema with a company which has made theirs public:
+Or let's say you want to compare your schema with a company which has made their schema public:

 {% highlight bash %}
 curl \
-  HOST/api/schemas/com.snowplow.snplw,some.other.cmpny/ad_click/jsonschema/1-0-0 \
+  HOST/api/schemas/com.snowplow.snowplowanalytics,com.acme/ad_click/jsonschema/1-0-0 \
   -X GET \
   -H "api_key: your_api_key"
 {% endhighlight %}

-<h4>Multiple single schema retrieval (name to review)</h4>
+<h4>Retrieving multiple disjoint schemas</h4>

-You can retrieve multiple single schemas like so:
+You can retrieve multiple schemas which are completely independent of each other like so:

 ```
 HOST/api/schemas/vendor1/name1/format1/version1,vendor2/name2/format2/version2